-The University Libraries seek to empower our community of learners and researchers as they navigate digital environments.
+The University Libraries seek to empower our community of learners and researchers as they navigate and participate in digital environments.
 We are currently working with campus partners to develop a new digital literacy program.
 This program will focus efforts to support all learners in exploring, evaluating, creating, and sharing a variety of digital content, including data, information, and media.
 We welcome your collaboration and feedback.

 What is Digital Literacy?

 Digital literacy is a set of knowledge, skills, and attitudes that empower learners to engage with digital content, tools, and processes.
 Digital literacy at Virginia Tech includes data, information, media, and invention literacies, which are comprised of key values built on core competencies.
 These competencies empower learners to become engaged global citizens in a digital world.

 Expand each competency to reveal the questions it aims to answer.

 What are the questions driving your creative, academic, or professional work?
 What kinds of strategies and tools can you use to explore and access data, information, media, and other content?